Country High Welcomes Ami Blackstone

 Currently, substitute principal, Mark Dietrich, is filling in as principal and he will be at CHS for the rest of this week.
 We are grateful that a principal of Mike’s caliber is available to step in on such short notice.
 After the break, on February 27, Ami Blackstone will start as the Interim Principal of Country High School.
 Ami is currently an Assistant Principal at Fairmont Elementary and is very excited to act as principal of Country High School.
 Having been a teacher at Country High School for eleven years, Ami knows the program very well.
 She looks forward to working with the students and teachers to continue to make CHS a successful place for all students.

 Country High School is a special place that provides great opportunities for students.
 They deserve the best education and support that Vacaville Unified School District can provide.
 I am confident that Ami Blackstone can lead the staff and students to success.

 If you have any questions or concerns about the leadership at Country High School, please feel free to contact the Superintendent’s office at (707) 453-6101 or the Human Resources Department at (707) 453-6108.

-Tell us what you think!
+Tell us what matters most to you!
 Community input is an important part of quality education for all VUSD students.
-Your feedback through a brief parent survey is greatly appreciated.
+Your feedback through the second part of a brief parent survey is greatly appreciated.